 - Call the lending agency to see if a deferment form was received between the time the

 Clearinghouse supplied the information and the lending agency sent the collection

 letter.
-Lending Agency Phone Numbers
+Lending Agency Phone Numbers (PDF)

 - If, after calling the servicer, it still appears that the deferment has not been processed,

 the student may call the Clearinghouse at (703) 742-4200 and ask for a Client Service